 A blend of 40 year-old and 70 year-old fruit – more 40…

 Very young vines in a sort of continuation of the Clos de Tavannes.
-A mix of two vine-ages, one large part (actually 90%) only 6 years old.
-This year, the first vines to be harvested.
+A mix of two vine-ages, one large part (actually 90%) only 7 years old.

 0.7 metres planting distance here – so 14,000/ha planting density.
 Vines sited below the church.

 A deeper nose, fresh, some biscuit reduction, slowly a hint of perfume too.
 Lots of volume, great energy, only slowly adding delicious accents – more patience needed here, though there’s a fine clarity to the finishing flavour.

 Hmm, a slightly more reductive agrume fruit here – grapefruit for sure.
 Volume again, with a fine, shimmering, halo of flavour that melts over the palate.
 Not the easiest wine of these to assimilate, but beautiful tension and fine texture in the beautiful finish…